Mackenzie-High/autumn/markdown/Introduction.md

-# Introduction
+<div class="center-text"> <h1> Introduction </h1> </div>

-Autumn is a statically-typed multi-paradigm general-purpose programming language that compiles directly to JVM bytecode.
+Autumn is a statically-typed dynamically-compiled multi-paradigm general-purpose programming language for the JVM.

 ## Paradigms